 Residents with a specific clinical area of interest are able to arrange for a longitudinal specialty or community-based clinic experience in addition to their primary care continuity clinic.

 The primary care clinic experience is an integral part of Vanderbilt’s internal medicine residency program.
 As interns, you assume care for a panel of patients for whom you act as the primary care physician throughout residency.
-You manage their chronic diseases, work up their new issues, and practice preventative medicine.
+You manage their chronic diseases, work up their new problems, and practice preventative medicine.
 As longitudinal care can be missed in the inpatient setting, continuity clinics help you to build long-term relationships with patients and their families and to obtain a sense of patient care that can be measured in years rather than days.

 In the “4+2” block system, residents have 4 weeks of inpatient time followed by 2 weeks of clinic.
 Time dedicated exclusively to clinics provides residents an opportunity to immerse themselves in ambulatory practice.
 The block schedule also facilitates regularly scheduled clinic visits and promotes ownership of your patients.
 Each clinic in the residency program is organized into a team of attendings, residents, and nurses, providing continuity of learning for residents and continuity of care for patients.
+The mentorship and opportunity for professional development gained by working with the same small group of outpatient attendings throughout residency is a huge asset for residents.

 Taking care of patients at Vanderbilt and the Nashville VA is a rewarding experience.
 As a resident, you give your patients exceptional care and facilitate access to specialty treatment and diagnostic modalities at Vanderbilt and/or the Nashville VA.
 Continuity among attendings, residents, medical staff, and patients over the three years of residency creates a fulfilling educational experience that empowers residents to become fully functioning physicians in their future practice.